-SAN JOAQUIN COUNTY ARES (SJCARES) MEETINGS HELD ON TUESDAY NIGHTS STARTING AT 7:30 PM
+SAN JOAQUIN COUNTY ARES (SJCARES)

+MEETINGS HELD ON TUESDAY NIGHTS STARTING AT 7:30 PM

+ARES Notes

-ARES Notes As always anyone interested in ARES, contact me or visit:
+As always anyone interested in ARES, contact me or visit: Join San Joaquin ARES

-Join San Joaquin ARES October we had Shake-Out 2023 (earthquake drill) on October 19th starting at 10:19AM .
+October we had Shake-Out 2023 (earthquake drill) on October 17th starting at 10:17AM .
 I consider it a success.
 I went over the result and my rough draft of the after-action report.
 OES was interesting in the group's ability to get a quick assessment of conditions.
-I have yet to see the After-Action report from the SJV section.
-Here are San Joaquin Counties' "Did You Feel It (DYFI)" reports.

-All drills and exercises are done so we can find our mistakes before a real life event happen.
+All drills and exercises are done so we can find our mistakes before a real-life event happen.

 My goal as the Emergency Coordinator it to get the gaps in coverage filled.
 Stockton, Manteca and the areas east of the San Joaquin River need to be filled in.

-The DYFI report provides "Ground Truth" reports.
-In any disaster there is always a doughnut hole in the center where information is missing.
+The DYFI USGS report provides "Ground Truth" reports.
+In any disaster, but especially earthquakes, there is always a doughnut hole in the center where information is missing.
 These DYFI are important, even more so when you become aware of a quake in your area, and you didn't feel it.
-These intensity maps become important when you take into consideration that different soils can absorb or transmit The energy from a quake differently.
-Why was Shakeout 2023 important?
-This event was sponsored by the USGS and FEMA.
-FEMA and Homeland Security used this drill to show how Amateur Radio can be useful to return ground truth reports.
+These intensity maps become important when you take into consideration that different soils can absorb or transmit the energy from a quake differently.

+FEMA and Homeland Security use this drill to show how Amateur Radio can be useful to return ground truth reports.
 On an actual GIS map each of the balloons on the map can be clicked on and the information displayed.

 This GIS mapping feature was recently added to WINLINK 2000.